ElthaTeng/multiline-ngc3351/README.md

  1. N_co, T_k, and n_H2 should be sampled in log scale and with consistent step size in each parameter.
  2. The step size for Nco and nH2 should be the same.
  3. This code assumes a constant line width, since the variation of line widths do not have much effect on RADEX results.
-See [1] in References for more details.

 ## Paper